 Repeat the process by creating 3 layers of each ( cake layer followed by a mascarpone cheese layer – then a cake layer – a mascarpone cheese layer.
 Keep repeating the layers until you reach the top).

-Finish off with the whipped cream frosting.
+• Finish off with the whipped cream frosting.
 Dust it with some cocoa powder and refrigerate for at least 4-6 hours or overnight before serving.
-Chilling in the refrigerator does wonders – it helps bring together all the flavors.

 Can I convert this recipe into a trifle dish?